 FICC utilizes the MQ Series product from IBM to support all of the FICC Interactive Message Specifications.
 This product facilitates a reliable message exchange protocol, which deals completely with sequence numbers, connection recovery and other messaging-related issues.
 The use of this product precludes the traditional requirement of developing a custom message exchange protocol for each new clearing corporation interface.
 MQ Series is available for the majority, if not all, of the systems platforms in use at participants' data centers (including MVS, VMS, most common versions of Unix, and NT).
-Many DTCC members already use this product in-house, to connect with the clearing banks, to connect with FICC's existing RTTM products supporting Government Securities and Mortgage Backed Securities, or for other DTCC services.
+Many DTCC members already use this product inhouse, to connect with the clearing banks, to connect with FICC's existing RTTM products supporting Government Securities and Mortgage Backed Securities, or for other DTCC services.

-FICC's messaging implementation will provide a "To RTTM" queue and a "From RTTM" queue, specific to NSCC Eligible Fixed Income Securities, for each participant.
+FICC's messaging implementation provides a "To RTTM" queue and a "From RTTM" queue, specific to NSCC Eligible Fixed Income Securities, for each participant.
 Additional details, including the full naming convention that will be utilized, will be distributed to participants separately.

 Participants can connect to FICC's message exchange facility through FICC's private communications network.
 Access to all RTTM systems and other FICC services have been provided through a full, secure, TCP/IP network, known as the Participant Access Network, since early 1998.
 Details of that network were provided in a New Service Bulletin dated June 3, 1998.
-This document is available on FICC's Web Site (www.gscc.com) in the Important Documents section, under Other Important Documents, and is also available to participants upon request.